East West Tours logo

 • 30 km

-Kaunas is Lithuania's second largest city and a former capital.
-Kaunas Old Town is a charming and historic district, where cobblestone streets, medieval architecture, and vibrant culture blend together to create one of Lithuania’s most picturesque areas.
-Situated at the confluence of the Nemunas and Neris Rivers, this well-preserved part of Kaunas is filled with architectural gems, lively squares, and centuries of history waiting to be explored.
-At the heart of the Old Town is Town Hall Square, a lively gathering place surrounded by colorful buildings and overlooked by the elegant Kaunas Town Hall, often called the "White Swan" due to its tall, graceful tower.
-Nearby, you’ll find Kaunas Castle, a 14th-century fortress that once defended the city from invaders.
-Today, its ruins and restored towers serve as a museum and a popular photo spot.
+Town Hall Square is a lively gathering place surrounded by colorful buildings and overlooked by the elegant Kaunas Town Hall, often called the “White Swan” due to its tall, graceful tower.
+Nearby is Kaunas Castle, a 14th-century fortress that once defended the city from invaders.
+Today, its ruins and restored towers serve as a museum and popular photo spot.

-We will visit Kaunas Synagogue, with its colourful stained-glass windows and striking blue dome.
-We will pay a visit to Sugihara House, where the Japanese diplomat Chiune Sugihara saved thousands of Jews by providing transit visas during World War II, Slobodka, a former Jewish ghetto and home to the world-renowned Slobodka Yeshiva.
+We will also visit Sugihara House, where the Japanese diplomat Chiune Sugihara saved thousands of Jews by providing transit visas during World War II, and Slobodka, a former Jewish ghetto and home to the world-renowned Slobodka Yeshiva.

-Return to Vilnius for overnight.
+Return to Vilnius overnight.

 • Breakfast